Chvatěruby

 Chvatěruby is a municipality and village in Mělník District in the Central Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.

+Etymology

+The name is derived from the word chvatirub.
+It was a nickname for local people, derived from the Old Czech words chvátiti ('to grasp', 'to seize') and rub ('clothes').

 Geography

 Chvatěruby is located about 14 km north of Prague.
 It lies on the border between the Central Elbe Table and Prague Plateau.
 The municipality is situated on the right bank of the Vltava River.

 History

 The first written mention of Chvatěruby is from 1141, when the village was donated to the monastery in Doksany.

 Transport

 The train station Chvatěruby on the railway line Kralupy nad Vltavou–Neratovice, which serves the municipality, is located just outside the municipal territory.